-We first illustrate the convergence performance under noise-free observations, i.e., $\bcW = \mathbf{0}$.
-Figure~\ref{fig:TRPCAnoiseless} shows the relative reconstruction error $\| \bcX_t - \bcX_{\star} \|_F / \| \bcX_{\star} \|_F$ with respect to the iteration count $t$ for the four problems under different condition numbers $\kappa = 1, 5, 10, 20$ for the two transforms.
-For the tensor RPCA and robust tensor completion problems, ScaledGD converges at the same rate as vanilla GD under good conditioning (e.g., $\kappa = 1, 5$, ScaledGD converges at the same rate as vanilla GD; under ill-conditioning, i.e., when $\kappa$ is large, ScaledGD converges linearly with a rate that is independent of $\kappa$, while vanilla GD does not converge because the relative error stays above $10^{-4}$.
-We plot the relative reconstruction errors of ScaledGD and vanilla GD for tensor completion with respect to the iteration number and the algorithm running time (in seconds) under different condition numbers $\kappa = 1, 5, 10, 20$ in Figure~\ref{fig:TCnoiseless}.
-We can see that ScaledGD converges rapidly at a rate independent of the condition number, and matches the fastest rate of vanilla GD with perfect conditioning $\kappa = 1$.
-Although vanilla GD runs slightly faster than ScaledGD when $\kappa = 1$, the convergence rate of vanilla GD deteriorates quickly with the increase of $\kappa$.
+We first illustrate the convergence performance under noise-free observations, i.e., $\bcW = \bzero$.
+Figure~\ref{fig:noiselessiteration} shows the relative reconstruction error $\| \bcX_t - \bcX_{\star} \|_F / \| \bcX_{\star} \|_F$ with respect to the iteration count $t$ for the four problems under different condition numbers $\kappa = 1, 5, 10, 20$ using the two transforms.
+For the tensor RPCA and robust tensor completion problems, ScaledGD converges at the same rate as vanilla GD under good conditioning (e.g., $\kappa = 1, 5$ for tensor RPCA and $\kappa = 1$ for robust tensor completion); under ill-conditioning, i.e., when $\kappa$ is large, ScaledGD converges linearly with a rate that is independent of $\kappa$, while vanilla GD does not converge because the relative error stays above $10^{-4}$.
+For the tensor completion and tensor regression problems, we can see that ScaledGD converges rapidly at a rate independent of the condition number, and matches the fastest rate of vanilla GD with perfect conditioning $\kappa = 1$.
+We plot the relative reconstruction errors of ScaledGD and vanilla GD for the four problems with respect to the algorithm running time (in seconds) under different condition numbers $\kappa = 1, 5, 10, 20$ in Figure~\ref{fig:noiselessruntime}.
+We again observe the advantage of ScaledGD over vanilla GD for the tensor RPCA and robust tensor completion problems under ill-conditioning because vanilla GD does not converge in this scenario.
+For the tensor completion problem, although vanilla GD runs slightly faster than ScaledGD when $\kappa = 1$, the convergence rate of vanilla GD deteriorates quickly with the increase of $\kappa$.
 As such, under ill-conditioning, the computational burdens can be substantially increased for vanilla GD compared to ScaledGD.
 Finally, Figure~\ref{fig:TRFFTtime} and Figure~\ref{fig:TRDCTtime} suggest that ScaledGD can be as fast as vanilla GD even under perfect conditioning for tensor regression, while vanilla GD turns out to be much slower than ScaledGD when $\kappa$ increases.